 If you do not have access to a buddy or instructor then you can do swim training in a pool, working on your fitness and reducing the amount you breathe between strokes to train tolerance to high levels of CO2 and lactic acid.
-Again, this should done well within your limits and if you feel at all light-headed then stop immediately.
+Again, this should be done well within your limits and if you feel at all light-headed then stop immediately.
 No swimming should be done under the water without a buddy.

 Octopush is the name for underwater hockey, a game played on the bottom of a pool between two teams.
-It is fast and highly skilled and involves amazing breath holding abilities.
+It is fast and highly skilled and involves amazing breath-holding abilities.
 There are many clubs worldwide that you can join and there are also clubs playing underwater rugby if you fancy something even more physical.

-Recovery and rest
+Recovery and Rest

 With all physical training for freediving, your muscles are working hard – often under anaerobic conditions.
 This produces large amounts of waste products and free radicals.
 It is important that you drink plenty of water after exercise, eat foods high in antioxidants and rest well.
 Your food is your fuel and your medicine.
 The better the food you put in, the better results you will get out and the more resilient you will be.
 We will look at a freediving diet in a later article.

 Rest is just as important, ensuring you do not get burnt out and become susceptible to illness and disease.
-Take time out to relax, make sure you get at least eight hours of sleep a night, and find time to do things that fill your heart with joy.
+Take time out to relax, make sure you get at least eight hours of sleep a night and find time to do things that fill your heart with joy.
 Training for freediving should be a pleasure, not a chore.
-If it is not, look at your schedule and make sure you allow yourself enough down time.
+If it is not, look at your schedule and make sure you allow yourself enough downtime.

 I often say that freediving is 90% mental and the rest is in your head.
-I have lost count of the times when an overweight, unfit, yet relaxed person has zoomed comfortably and easily past a superfit yet anxious person who is struggling to get a few metres deep and then bolting back to the surface.
+I have lost count of the times when an overweight, unfit, yet relaxed person has zoomed comfortably and easily past a superfit yet anxious person who is struggling to get a few meters deep and then bolting back to the surface.

 Training for recreational freediving takes in everything from general fitness and diet, to breath hold training and the ability to rest and relax.
 Ensure you work with an instructor to create a program for you that is safe and tailored to your unique abilities and needs.